php-resta/documentation/quick-start.md

 }
 ```

-Do you like it?
+Did you like it?
 Then continue reading our documents.We want you to have a nice the restfull api.
 As you read the resta documents, we can say from now that you will say perfect for resta.Because the resta has wonderful facilities.